kunalnagar/dotfiles/work/README.md

 **Remember: No personal data / logins on a work laptop**

 I've received a new work laptop.
 In all probability, it's going to be a Mac.
 I open the box, peel off the plastic and turn it on for the first time.
+Connect it to power as well.
 I assume it's alerady got some company policies set up.

 Take a minute to appreciate that this is as good as the machine is gonna look.

 - Create a new account with the username `kunalnagar` and a secure password.
 Log in to the account.
 - Set machine name to `Kunal-Work` (Settings > Sharing > Computer Name)
 - Connect to the 5G band network (use DHCP with manual address) and IP of `192.168.0.10`
-- Connect it to the external monitors and set it up in clamshell mode.
+- Connect it to the external monitors, keyboard (1) and mouse (1), headphones, external webcam
+- Set it up in clamshell mode.
+Verify the display arrangement and other peripherals
 - Open the terminal and run the following:
   ```
   xcode-select --install